The Briggs & Stratton 20725 is a gas-powered pressure washer offering a maximum water pressure of 3300 PSI and flow of 2.5 GPM. (Read full specs)

-The Briggs & Stratton 20725 is very mobile, due to its hand truck design and approximate dimensions of L33 x W21.5 x H30.5 in.
+Thanks to its hand truck design and approximate dimensions of L33 x W21.5 x H30.5 in, the Briggs & Stratton 20725 offers great mobility.
 The strong welded steel frame assures assembly longevity.
 The handle adds to the 20725 convenience of transport.

 The Briggs & Stratton 20725's package includes a spray gun, a wand, a pressure hose, 5 nozzles and a detergent injection feature, with a more detailed description below.

-- Pressure hose: The 30 ft ⌀1/4" high-pressure hose, which is included with the device, can be stored neatly on the unit itself when idle, using a set of convenient hooks.
+- Pressure hose: The included 30 ft ⌀1/4" high-pressure hose can be neatly stored on the unit when idle thanks to a set of convenient hooks.

-- Spray gun and wand: The included classic ergonomic spray gun and its wand can be easily stored in a side hook.
+- Spray gun and wand: Both the classic ergonomic spray gun and its wand may be conveniently stored in a side hook.

 |Concrete, brick, masonry||Use with caution||Suitable||Suitable||Suitable||Suitable|

 |Siding, gutters, house||Not recommended||Use with caution||Use with caution||Suitable||Suitable|

 |Fencing, deck, patio||Not recommended||Use with caution||Use with caution||Suitable||Suitable|

 |Lawn equipment, boat, RV||Not recommended||Use with caution||Use with caution||Use with caution||Suitable|

 Note: The shape of the nozzles above is for illustration purposes only and may differ.

 Red cross: Not recommended.
 Green check: Suitable.
 Orange check: Use with caution.